solarbirdy/NorthshoreBikeMap/README.md

 As additional Seattle projects are completed, we will add them to our maps.
 Once all projects shown on Seattle 2025 are completed, we will most likely transition to Seattle 2025 as our Seattle base map.

-Updates to our maps for this release which have been imported from Seattle 2025 include:
+Updates to our maps for this release include:

+* Juanita Drive bike lanes are finally open (again) in Juanita!
+There's still a little construction on sidewalks, but functionally, they're done
 * 1st Ave NW neighbourhood greenway north of Greenwood to Broadview added
 * S. Walden/Della neighbourhood greenway added
 * Ashworth Ave mix of neighbourhood greenway and ped/bike shared path added